Shavitjnr/My-Python-Project/README.md

 # My Python Project Collection

-A collection of eight interactive Python projects demonstrating a range of programming concepts, from classic games to utilities and AI-powered assistants.
+A collection of nine interactive Python projects demonstrating a range of programming concepts, from classic games to utilities, GUIs, and AI-powered assistants.

 ## 📋 Table of Contents
 - [Project Overview](#project-overview)